j3ys5k/ineedtoponder/content/meditation-foundational-skills.md

 ### Intent

 Intent is your ability to command something to happen.
 It’s also a type of doing without any internal resistance or forcing.
 It simply happens and that’s it.
 The more you develop dropping doubt, expectations, accepting discomfort, and unwavering attention, and spend more and more time with inner silence (your thoughts as quiet as possible)  the more energy you will  accrue.
-The more energy and ability to focus your attention you accrue the more powerful your intent becomes, and the more you are able to command your mind to do what you want.
+The more energy and ability to focus your attention the more powerful your intent becomes.
+From there the more you are able to command your mind to do what you want.
 It’s more of an advanced topic but it’s something to be aware of, and can be harnessed later on.

 Some forms of meditation focus on building intent too early without first building the foundational skills.

+A good example of this is using affirmations.
+Try usings affirmations when you are in your everyday stay of mind vs. when you are a deep meditative state.
+What difference do you feel?

 ## Ego vs. Self Importance

 The concept of the Ego can be confusing because of conflicting definitions.
 Many forms of meditation aim to eventually dissolve your ego as well as dissolving your sense of self.
-While this is a giant topic on it’s own, a big takeaway is to instead get rid of your sense of self importance.
+While this is a giant topic on it’s own, a big takeaway is to instead strive get rid of your sense of self importance.
 It’s less important in the beginning stages to worry about getting rid of your sense of self than it is to start getting rid of your sense of self importance.

 We spend an extraordinary amount of time and energy feeding our identity and sense of self importance.
 There are many exercises you can get into to do work on this but it’s beyond the scope of this article.
 In general, just know the less you are attached to your need for self importance, the more free you are from suffering.
 The more freedom you have to be whatever you need to be in the present moment to be effective because you’re not worried how people view you or that you might look strange.